tinwatchman/grawlix/docs/STYLES.md

 ## Style Objects

-For those who want to customize their grawlixes, style objects can be used to either create new styles or configure existing ones.
+For those who want to completely customize their grawlixes, style objects can be used to either create new styles or configure existing ones.

 ```javascript
 // style object - basic format